 The eventual realization was made public by the WBC as follows:

-Firstly, many years ago, the WBC instituted the rule ‘automatic point deduction rule to uncut boxer’.
+Firstly, many years ago, the WBC instituted the rule ‘automatic point deduction rule to the uncut boxer.’

 The referee deducts one point from the uninjured boxer.
-This happens when an unintentional/accidental foul resulted in the other boxer suffering a cut, a significant abrasion, or substantial swelling.
+This happened when an unintentional/accidental foul resulted in the other boxer suffering a cut, a significant abrasion, or substantial swelling.

 The rationale of that rule was to even out the playing field due to the potential complications for the injured boxer.
 He could suffer for the rest of the bout.

-The experience over the years and the so many examples of boxers having to fight for the rest of the contest with such handicap.
+The experience over the years and the so many examples of boxers having to fight for the rest of the contest with such handicaps.
 They have blood flowing into their eyes.

-Add to that the stress and concern of having a cut or major swelling, shut eyes, and even the image of having blood in one’s face.
+Add to that the stress and concern of having a cut or major swelling, shut eyes, and even the image of having blood on one’s face.
 This often impresses the judges.

 This rule has been effective and respected in most countries of the world and worked efficiently.
 However, several important jurisdictions have rejected the rule.